-- Considered an alternative Java language.
+- They are considered an alternative Java language.

 Examples of Alternative Java Languages

-- Scala: Which is a statically-typed, object-oriented and functional language,
+- Scala: Which is a statically-typed, object-oriented, and functional language,

 Installation Process of Groovy

 Step 2.
-Open the terminal and type the below command and hit enter
+Open the terminal and type the below command, and hit enter

 Step 3.
-Once the execution script complete, we will source the SDKMAN init script to ensure that everything SDKMAN needs to operate has been initialized in our current session.
+Once the execution script is complete, we will source the SDKMAN init script to ensure that everything SDKMAN needs to operate has been initialized in our current session.

 Why is Groovy Used?